SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 OpenTelemetry collector runs on the same host as Nginx, and uses the [Nginx Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/nginxreceiver) to obtain Nginx metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
 Nginx logs are sent to Sumo Logic through a [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

-## Log types and Metrics
+## Log and metrics types

-The Sumo Logic App for Nginx assumes:
+The Sumo Logic app for Nginx assumes:

 - Nginx app supports the default access logs and error logs format.
 - For a list of metrics that are collected and used by the app, see [Nginx Metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/nginxreceiver/documentation.md).